-MIAMI BEACH-A seminar devoted to national factors affecting the jukebox business highlighted the Florida Amusement and Music Association/ Florida Automatic Merchandising Council joint meeting here recently.
-Maintenance of jukeboxes and games, direct sales to locations, the role of the business press, operator advertising national legislation were told the group of the importance of diversifying into the newer types of amusement games.
-"There has been 7,500 Chicago Coin driving games sold-more than any individual shuffle game ever sold.
-These new games such as Midway's Sea Raider using sophisticated electronics are having a tremendous influence on today's business."
+MIAMI BEACH-A seminar devoted to national factors affecting the jukebox business highlighted the Florida Amusement and Music Association/Florida Automatic Merchandising Council joint meeting here recently.
+Maintenance of jukeboxes and games, direct sales to locations, the role of the business press, operator advertising and national legislation were covered.

-Ducay, representing Andy Midway and Bally, Chicago,
+Andy Ducay, representing Midway and Bally, Chicago,